peteryxu/aqd-cli-workshop/workshop/02-getting-started.md

 You invoke this by typing “q ai” or “q translate” in the command line, followed by the action you want Q to convert into commands.

 ![demo of command line translation](/images/q-cli-cmd-translation.gif)

+(in the video above we can see how we can use Amazon Q CLI to translate a specific intent into commands which we can then run)

 ---